uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ## Developer Guide

+Note: Many of the instructions stated below have yet to be implemented and will be included in the final product.

 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.

 ### Installation

 First, [install Meteor](https://www.meteor.com/install).

-Second, visit the [Bowfolios application github page](https://github.com/bowfolios/bowfolios), and click the "Use this template" button to create your own repository initialized with a copy of this application.
+Second, visit the [UHM Lost and Found application GitHub page](https://github.com/uhm-lost-and-found/uhm-lost-and-found), and click the "Use this template" button to create your own repository initialized with a copy of this application.
 Alternatively, you can download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.

-Third, cd into the bowfolios/app directory and install libraries with:
+Third, cd into the uhm-lost-and-found/app directory and install libraries with:

 ```
 $ meteor npm install